 The NordYrk Conference 2023 will take place at Western Norway University of Applied Sciences (HVL), Campus Bergen, Norway, 7–9 June.
+The conference theme is The role of ‘Bildung’ in vocational education and training and professional higher education.

 Conference theme: The role of ‘Bildung’ in vocational education and training and professional higher education